Macrometacorp/docs/docs/search/views/index.md

 ## Primary Sort Order

-When you create a Search View, you can choose a primary sort order for each uniquely named attribute, enabling better optimization for iterated C8QL queries that sort by one or more attributes.
-If the fields match the sorting directions, the View can read data from the index without a sorting operation.
+When you create a search view, you can choose a primary sort order for each uniquely named attribute, enabling better optimization for iterated C8QL queries that sort by one or more attributes.
+If the fields match the sorting directions, the search view can read data from the index without a sorting operation.

-To customize the primary sort order, you must create the View with HTTP or JavaScript API.
-You cannot change the `primarySort` option after creating a View.
+To customize the primary sort order, you must create the search view with HTTP or JavaScript API.
+You cannot change the `primarySort` option after creating a search view.

-The following example shows a Search View definition paired with a C8QL query.
+The following example shows a search view definition paired with a C8QL query.

-* Search View definition:
+* Search view definition:

 ```json
 {